mixonic/why-javascript-is-coming-to-ember-templates/src/index.md

 to grasp where any random component is coming from.

-Module Unification has some interesting features you might have hear of like "contextual components".
-Explicit imports make those complex machinations unnecessary.
-Although we will continue to build a framework with strong conventions static imports also open the door to any organization of components you could normally do on the filesystem.
+Module Unification has some interesting features you might have hear of like "local lookup".
+Explicit imports will make those features unnecessary.
+An import syntax will allow components to be grouped naturally in your projects without us losing common conventions as suggested by linting and generators.

 -->